k4nfr3/kerneldumperwin11/README.md

 # Run on a Win11 machine
 ![dumping](./dumping1.jpg?raw=true "Dumping on Win11 machines")

-# Analyse on a machine
+# Extract secrets with mimilib.dll with WinDBG on another machine
 ![extracting creds](./dumping2.JPG?raw=true "Analysing dump file with WinDBG and mimilib.dll")